lstegner/lstegner.github.io/index.md

 ## About Me
-I am a PhD candidate at the University of Wisconsin–Madison in the <a href="https://peopleandrobots.wisc.edu/" target="_blank">People and Robots Laboratory</a>.
-I am broadly interested in robot control and programming interfaces, studying human needs, and developing robot applications that meet them.
-My current research applies these ideas to the domain of care robots to assist older adults.
+I am a PhD Candidate at the University of Wisconsin–Madison in the <a href="https://peopleandrobots.wisc.edu/" target="_blank">People and Robots Laboratory</a> researching Human-Robot Interaction with a focus on healthcare contexts.
+My research goal is to design, build, and evaluate intelligent systems that can support complex tasks in everyday environments.
+I take an interdisciplinary approach to my work, utilizing qualitative, quantitative, and technical approaches from across computer science, engineering, social science, nursing, and design disciplines.
 I publish my work at HRI and HCI (CHI, DIS) venues.

 Before grad school, I earned my Bachelor of Science in Electrical Engineering from the University of Cincinnati in 2019.
 Part of our degree program included five co-operative education experiences, exposing me to a variety of industry and research positions.

 In the summers of 2018 and 2019, I worked as an intern at the Max Planck Institute for Software Systems in Germany, supervised by Aman Mathur and Dr. Rupak Majumdar.
 We developed <a href="https://library.oapen.org/bitstream/handle/20.500.12657/48217/9783030715007.pdf?sequence=1#page=184" target="_blank">Paracosm</a>, a test framework for autonomous driving simulations, published at FASE 2021.

+I am seeking tenure-track faculty positions, post-doctoral fellowships, and other full-time researcher opportunities!

 ***